hkstwk/euler/README.md

 # euler
-Project Euler.net solutions, written in Java
+Project Euler.net solutions, written in Java.

 Solutions work, but may not be very efficient.
 Hobby/novice developer work obviously :grin: